We use cookies to improve your experience, some are essential for the operation of this site.

 Description

-12thc. nave with 13thc. aisle, chancel and brick tower of 1671 on the S of the nave.
-The church was restored in 1863 by G. M. Hills.
-The only Romanesque sculpture at East Lavant is the W doorway.
+East Lavant church comprises a 12thc. nave, a 13thc. aisle, a chancel and a brick tower of 1671 on the S of the nave.
+The church was restored in 1863 by Gordon M. Hills.
+The only Romanesque sculpture is the W doorway.

 History